 To round out your academics, you will take any of the other courses offered in Siena to create full-time enrollment (required).
 Please refer to the Courses tab for all course offerings.
 All courses offered in Siena are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.
 Courses are taught by Italian faculty who have experience teaching US students, including supplementary language tutoring offered by the site director.
 You will attend classes with other US students, and as part of the Cross-Cultural Communications course, you will meet with Italian students from the Università di Siena at the Language Lab or in classes at the university.
 Courses make use of a variety of materials and texts, all of which are provided as part of the program fee.
 Italian language courses are held in the afternoon.

+Students are welcome to participate in a service learning placement as part of the Cross-Cultural Perspectives course.
 If you opt for the service learning placement, you will be required to make both a personal and a professional commitment.
 As part of the Cross-Cultural Perspectives in Service Learning course, you will design a project in partnership with your organization host, conducting a needs and skills assessment.
 Over the course of the term, you will continue to develop your project while reflecting on your involvement and the cross-cultural context in which you are participating.
 At the conclusion of the program, you will present a portfolio of reflection papers, resumé, and project analysis.
 A service learning placement requires flexiblity and commitment to the internship schedule and entailed responsibilities.
 Because of the time commitment required, you may sometimes have to forgo a program activity or excursion in order to fulfill your responsibilities to the organization.